Background and Opportunities

 However, in order to make use of the power of quantum computing in the short term, we need to identify the most promising computational challenges, and optimize software implementations to take advantage of the strength of specific hardware platforms.
 This requires direct collaboration between end-users, experts in software development, and hardware infrastructure of quantum systems tailor-made to specific applications.

-The Scottish Centre for Innovation in Quantum Computing and Simulation brings together the world-class expertise across quantum hardware and software at the University of Strathclyde, University of Edinburgh, and University of Glasgow.
+The Quantum Computing Application Cluster brings together the world-class expertise across quantum hardware and software at the University of Strathclyde, University of Edinburgh, and University of Glasgow.
 By joining up our capability in software for end-user applications with expertise in developing novel quantum-hardware platforms, we will accelerate the development of quantum-computing technologies in Scotland, aiming to make end-user advantages over classical computing possible in the near term.

 Unique capability (For more details see Capability)